 Students who react physically or violently to anxiety or frustration may be assigned 1:1 staffing and may not be assigned a peer buddy for safety reasons.

-Attendance is limited to a maximum of 2 weeks so we can offer the opportunity to the greatest number of children possible.
+Attendance is limited to a maximum of 1 week so we can offer the opportunity to the greatest number of children possible.
+If additional weeks become available, the waitlist will be addressed accordingly.

 - Military Dependents Scholarship- a 25% discount per week, for as many weeks as needed, is available to military dependents.